bcgov/fbp-go/README.md

 ## Todo

 - Add FWI.
-- Grey out the curing slider for fuel types it doesn't apply to. (non-grass fuel types)
 - Add screenshots for iOS.
 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).
 - Add FMC option in advanced.
-- Advanced: Result columns - there are some "two line" columns.
-Would be nice if the result columns could size better.
 - FFMC scale at the bottom.
   - Possible, but nothing out of the box - so leaving it alone for now.
-- Finalise disclaimer popup.
 - Diurnal FFMC screen.
   - Add a screen where you can input yesterday's FFMC the RH and the Wind, to get the daily FFMC - see: ffmcCalc.
   - Add a screen where you you can see the impact of the diurnal FFMC (maybe sliding time?) - see: hffmc.
   - Work towards a screen where you can see the impact of changing FFMC on fire.
 - Do lots of re-factoring (code was written as p.o.c. in a big rush).
-- Persist last settings?
-(Except for lat/long - since that's a log of the persons location and we don't want to persist anything personal)
 - (pending p.o.) set the FFMC lower limit to 60?
 - Add reference content to the Nav - e.g. pictures of the fuel types (trees) a la red book - would be great for newer folks; Easy to do, but needs images that we have licences for.
-- Request: group the data differently, especially in the advanced tab Work with EK to refine, general idea is to group info by: Head of Fire - Flank of Fire - ROS - CFB - … Back of Fire - ROS - CFB - … So folks can isolate and easily scan the info.
-They also find it too jumbled and tight and are worried they’ll grab the wrong numbers - Tess can help with that part (layout, sizing, spacing)
 - User feedback/request: can we have pre-sets based on task?
 (Future idea) You open the app, say what you’re doing (prescribed burn, small fire, big fire/incident action plan, no fire just out and about - this is not the actual list) Prescribed burning: I don’t need all this info, reduce the list of data (maybe I can still personalize?)
 I wouldn’t care about the consumption of the flank in this case, and I better not be causing a crown fire
 - From testing session: users report difficulty with the sliders in terms of precision - hard to get the exact number they want.
 Sometimes this is ok, sometimes it’s very bad.
 Either way, it’s frustrating.
 Users pointed out that in the field their hands will be sweaty and dirty.
 Some folks realized they could turn their phone to landscape mode and it was a bit better.
 User-feature request: in addition to the sliders, can we have + and - buttons There may be other ways, UX can collaborate
 - Dev task tech dept: passing font size around sucks.
 Apply themes.
 - Let's talk about dead balsam fir and conifer and grass fuel load being affected by fuel type. (fuel load parameters)
 - Grass fuel should be a slider.
 - " It would also be nice if the values I enter in the basic tab would transfer over to the advanced tab, right now it seems to default to C2 for fuel type."
 - " Would be nice to decrease the sensitivity of some of the sliders.
-Hot dog fingers make it hard to hone in"
+Hot dog fingers make it hard to hone in" <- "Mostly the wind slider, but any value that is incremented by one denomination is similar."
 - "If it’s possible to connect the “my location” button to the wildfire one portal to automatically input the local indicies from the closest weather station/stations that would be a cool feature"
 - "It would be sweet is you could input numbers manually"
 - "And if there was a map so you could click on the location and it would input the coordinates instead of having to do that yourself."